dasch-swiss/dsp-js-lib/README.md

 2. `npm run build`: Builds the whole project without testing and puts the files into the `./build/` folder.
 3. `npm run yalc-publish`: Executes 2 and publishes the package to the yalc app store.
 4. `npm run npm-pack`: Executes 1, 2 and packs the `./build/` folder into an NPM tgz package.
+5. `npm run npm-publish`: Executes 4 and publishes the package to the NPM store (runs in dry-run mode).

 > Note: You need to install `yalc` globally by `npm install yalc -g` to use script number 3.
 In order to publish a package to NPM, you need to be logged in to NPM and you have to update the version in the `package.json`.